top of page

 Take a deep breath, assessments are expensive and this is because they take a huge amount of time to complete.
 Costs are based on the number of hours I spend across your whole assessment from start to finish.
 You will get an email from me on booking that states the type of assessment you have booked and the fee for your assessment.
 Your fee will never exceed this quote unless you request something outside of what was originally requested.

-Bank transfer is the preferred method of payment as this keeps fees down.
+Bank transfer is the preferred method of payment as this keeps costs down.
 Please forward your receipt on payment.

 How do I access medication for ADHD?

-You do not need this assessment to obtain medication or to see a psychiatrist.
+First and Foremost: you do not need this assessment to obtain medication or to see a psychiatrist nor is it necessarily helpful to have this report to access medication.

 A good psychiatrist will be willing to review collateral information you bring to your appointment, including reports and letters, screeners, or school report cards.
-Some psychiatrists will complete a few informal sessions and others will want to do a full assessment (like above) with varied costs (from $500 out of pocket for 2 sessions to thousands of dollars).
+Some psychiatrists will complete a few informal sessions and others will want to do a full assessment with varied costs (from $500-600 out of pocket for 2 sessions to thousands of dollars).
+Some psychiatrists will not review collateral information at all.

 It is important when speaking to psychiatry practices that you ask:

-b) what their process is and if they will accept any reports you have
+b) what their process is and if they will accept any reports you have; and

-Some people still like to be assessed by a psychologist for a few reasons, such as wanting an in-depth assessment to get answers, not wishing to pursue medication, not presenting in stereotypical ways, or a history of not being able to get health practitioners to take concerns seriously.
+Some people still like to be assessed by a psychologist for a few reasons, such as wanting an in-depth assessment to get answers about themselves, not wishing to pursue medication, not presenting in a stereotypical way, not trusting their psychiatrist assessment as it was not in-depth enough, or a history of not being able to get health practitioners to take concerns seriously.
+My assessments are of best use to these people.

 Please feel free to reach out if you have any further questions about this.